What Happened - The Official Policy Shift

 you will not be able to build new integrations using SOAP web services; REST is the recommended default. - 2027.2: Minimum Support Threshold

 Only the 2025.2 SOAP endpoint will be supported.
-Older SOAP WSDL versions will still be accessible but will not receive bug fixes or security enhancements.
+Older SOAP WSDL versions will still be accessible but will be considered unsupported endpoints and will not receive bug fixes or security enhancements.
 Integrations will need to be re-architected to REST, as SOAP WSDL support ends. - 2028.2: SOAP Web Services Removed (EOL)

 With the 2028.2 release, SOAP web services will no longer be available in NetSuite, and any existing